Bravco/warcraft-fishing-bot/README.md

 # World of Warcraft Fishing Bot

 A World of Warcraft fishing bot programmed in Python.
-It uses the audio output of World of Warcraft window to auto-fish Only works on Windows.
+It uses the audio output of World of Warcraft window to automatically fish.

 ![Image](https://static.icy-veins.com/images/wow/og-image-fishing.jpg)